ET1892/EDA-Melbourne-Housing/README.md

 - Polynomial curve fitting provides a clear trend of pricing patterns relative to variables like distance and room count.
 - Interactive and reproducible workflow via Pluto notebooks.

-This project serves as an introduction to real world EDA using Julia and highlights the importance of visual storytelling in data analysis.
-It is suitable for anyone interested in data science, real estate analytics, or exploring the Melbourne housing market.
+This project serves as an introduction to real world EDA using Julia and highlights the importance of visualising data analysis.